MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/dashboard-2.md

 > [!NOTE]
 > It might take up to 24 hours for your saved changes to take effect.

-### If I opt out, can I opt back in?
+### If I am opted out, can I opt back in?

-Yes, you can opt back in any time to regain access to your personal dashboard.
+Yes; if you opt yourself out or if an admin opts you out, you can opt back in any time to regain access to your personal dashboard.